huaweicloud/spring-cloud-huawei/README.md

  * [Apache-ServiceComb-Java-Chassis](https://github.com/apache/servicecomb-java-chassis)
   It is a microservice framework based on vert.
 X and swagger management.
 It adopts the thread model of reactive.
-It provides edge service for gateway, which is better than spring cloud gateway and Netflix zuul in performance test.
+It provides [edge-service](https://support.huaweicloud.com/bestpractice-servicestage/servicestage_bestpractice_0111.html) for gateway, which is better than spring cloud gateway and Netflix zuul in performance test.
  * [Apache-ServiceComb-Kie](https://github.com/apache/servicecomb-kie)
   It is a key value based registry, which supports user-defined tags